About NWS CAP - NWS Common Alerting Protocol

 NWS CAP v1.2 alerts are currently via the following push methods:

-2. NOAA Weather Wire Service (NWWS) is the second most robust mechanism for receiving NWS CAP v1.2 messages.
-NWWS is available as a satellite-based and Internet-based service.
-CAP is currently available on the NWWS satellite based service.
+NOAA Weather Wire Service (NWWS) is the second most robust mechanism for receiving NWS CAP v1.2 messages.
+CAP is available over NWWS as a satellite-based service and over the NWWS Internet-based service known as NWWS Open Interface (OI).

 The major advantage of most push methods is timeliness.
 NWS CAP messages pushed via NOAAPORT and NWWS are typically available less than 45 seconds from creation with very high reliability.
 A disadvantage of push can be higher cost due to equipment and software requirements.